janhove/janhove.github.io/_posts/2021-06-29-posttreatment.md

 This analysis correctly estimates the _direct_ effect of `x` on `y` (i.e., without the additional causal link between `x` on `y` through `z`).
-This may be interesting in its own right, but the analysis addresses a question different from ``What's the causal influence of `x` on `y`?''
+This may be interesting in its own right, but the analysis addresses a question different from ''What's the causal influence of `x` on `y`?''